 This can be done either by your energy supplier or by an accredited third-party (often cheaper).
 However, you must have a contract in place to for your supplier to supply you with electricity.

-What does a HH Data Collector (DC) do?
+What does a Half Hourly (HH) Data Collector (DC) do?

 Unlike, an MOP you do need to have a contract in place with DC before getting your power, but you do need one to get access to all your data.